Skip to content

 • Per-seat: This model only allows system access for users specifically named on the account.
 One license = access for one user.
 Two seat licenses = access for two users, and so on.

-• Concurrent: This model allows an entire company to access the system, just not all at once.
+• Concurrent: This model allows an entire company to access the quality management system, just not all at once.
 If a company has ten employees and five concurrent licenses, all of them are authorized users, but only five can use the system at the same time.

 The downside to this type of pricing model is that seat licenses are expensive, so companies paying for these models are essentially penalized for growth.
 But not having enough available seat licenses can cause delays in visibility, communication, and ultimately, compliance.
 It can also cause burnout if company-wide training management is the sole responsibility of the few people on the quality team.
 It’s a lose-lose situation.